Asset Bubble : From Tulipmania to Bitcoin

 “Household liabilities almost doubled from $160.5 billion at the end of 2006 to $309.2 billion 10 years later.
 Most of this increase was because of mortgage loans, which jumped more than 95 per cent to $233.1 billion over that period.

-Thanks to eight rounds of property cooling measures, and especially the imposition of the total debt servicing ratio (TDSR), which capped total debt obligations of households at 60 per cent of income, the growth in household debt started to taper off after 2013 - it rose only about 16 per cent between 2014 and June this year.
-But the fact remains that Singapore households are much more leveraged now than before the Great Recession - although the value of their assets, including their property assets, has also gone up.”
+Thanks to eight rounds of property cooling measures, and especially the imposition of the total debt servicing ratio (TDSR), which capped the total debt obligations of households at 60 per cent of income, the growth in household debt started to taper off after 2013 - it rose only about 16 per cent between 2014 and June this year.
+But the fact remains that Singapore households are much more leveraged now than before the Great Recession - although the value of their assets, including their property assets have also gone up.”
 Quoted from www.straitstimes.com

 How do we know when irrational exuberance has unduly escalated any asset values